PyRope-E-Assessment/stochastik-tutor/README.md

 ## Stochastik Tutor

-an Introduktion in 8 chapters
+An introduktion to the fundamentals of stochastics in 8 chapters